denten-books/plain-text/0-intro.md

 specific language, down to its foundations, had to be examined for hidden assumptions that prevented dialog.
 With time, I saw that code and poetry have much to do with one another.
-Writing this book has taught me to embrace the remaining incongruence.
+Writing this book has taught me to embrace the incongruence.

-Two theorists of displacement have shaped my general approach to the study of simulated text: the literary formalist Viktor Shklovsky and the media philosopher Vilém Flusser.
+Two theorists of text, media, and displacement have shaped my general approach to computational poetics: the literary formalist Viktor Shklovsky and the media philosopher Vilém Flusser.
 Flusser in particular considered the condition of unease that comes with emigration, both physical and mental, to be a type of information processing.
 His work was instrumental in making sense of my own displacements, first as a one-time refugee fleeing the dissolution of the former Soviet Union, then a former transplant into Silicon Valley from a strict literary education, and now a lapsed engineer among humanists.
 These vantage points offer me a singular view onto the material conditions of contemporary intellectual life.